This document includes the most up-to-date payment deadlines for Cornell Off-Campus Courses.

-Learn about scholarships and fellowships for all levels of study through Academic Affairs, or for information about scholarships (Cornell and outside), and post-graduate opportunities please contact the Coordinator of International & Off-campus Studies (x4385), 2nd floor, Old Sem.
+Learn about scholarships and fellowships for all levels of study through Academic Affairs.
+For information about scholarships (Cornell and outside), you can contact the Coordinator of International & Off-Campus Studies.
+Be sure to look for scholarships on your program's website too.

 Tips for Writing an Effective Scholarship/Fellowship: Make your scholarship application stand out.